 Grants may not be awarded in each category.
 We will not favor applications based on category, so pick one that describes your proposed project best.

-To apply, please DOWNLOAD the application HERE, complete it and send all information in a single PDF file (if at all possible, to facilitate review and to keep your application materials all together) via email, along with a copy of your IRS 501(c)(3) designation letter or fiscal sponsorship agreement letter, to email@example.com on or before September 11, 2019.
+Please complete all information as an attachment in a single PDF file (if at all possible, to facilitate review and to keep your application materials all together) via email, along with a copy of your IRS 501(c)3 designation letter or fiscal sponsorship agreement letter, to firstname.lastname@example.org on or before the application deadlines.
 Optional additional documents, such as letters of support, may also be submitted via email.

-Until we learn more about LMB’s rationale, we currently will not be funding the same efforts that LMB does not fund, namely:
+We currently will not be funding efforts that LMB also does not fund, namely:

 General or ongoing organizational support (our grants are aimed at clearly defined programs.)

 Campaigns for political candidates

-BFK’s Bike-Booster Micro-Grant funds will be distributed at a ceremony during BFK’s Awards & Recognition Dinner on September 21, 2019, during BFK’s Fall Bike Celebration Weekend (September 20-22, 2019).
+BFK’s Bike-Booster Micro-Grant funds will be announced toward the end of each month following each deadline period (for example, during BFK’s Fall Bike Celebration Weekend – the third weekend in September).
 We encourage representatives from grant awardee organizations are to attend the ceremony; doing so boosts the visibility of your efforts and BFK’s role in supporting them.

 Download BFK’s Bike-Booster Mini-Grant Application HERE.